polkadot-developers/polkadot-docs/polkadot-protocol/basics/data-encoding.md

 # Data Encoding

-Polkadot SDK uses a lightweight and efficient encoding/decoding mechanism to optimize data transmission across the network.
+The Polkadot SDK uses a lightweight and efficient encoding/decoding mechanism to optimize data transmission across the network.
 This mechanism, known as the **SCALE** codec, is used for serializing and deserializing data.

-The **SCALE** codec plays a vital role in enabling communication between the runtime and the outer node.

-The **SCALE** codec is designed for high-performance, copy-free data encoding and decoding in resource-constrained environments like the Polkadot SDK [WebAssembly runtime](add link to Runtime development page){target=\_blank}.
+The **SCALE** codec enables communication between the runtime and the outer node.
+This mechanism is designed for high-performance, copy-free data encoding and decoding in resource-constrained environments like the Polkadot SDK [Wasm runtime](TODO:update-path){target=\_blank}.

 It is not self-describing, meaning the decoding context must have full knowledge of the encoded data types.

 Parity's front-end libraries utilize the [`parity-scale-codec`](https://github.com/paritytech/parity-scale-codec){target=\_blank} crate (a Rust implementation of the SCALE codec) to handle encoding and decoding for interactions between RPCs and the runtime.

-The codec is ideal for Polkadot SDK chains and blockchain systems because:
+The `codec` mechanism is ideal for Polkadot SDK-based chains because:

-- It is lightweight compared to generic serialization frameworks like [`serde`](https://serde.rs/){target=\_blank}, which add unnecessary bulk to binaries.
+- It is lightweight compared to generic serialization frameworks like [`serde`](https://serde.rs/){target=\_blank}, which add unnecessary bulk to binaries
-- It doesn’t rely on Rust’s `libstd`, making it compatible with `no_std` environments like Wasm runtime.
+- It doesn’t rely on Rust’s `libstd`, making it compatible with `no_std` environments like Wasm runtime
-- It integrates seamlessly with Rust, allowing easy derivation of encoding and decoding logic for new types using `#[derive(Encode, Decode)]`.
+- It integrates seamlessly with Rust, allowing easy derivation of encoding and decoding logic for new types using `#[derive(Encode, Decode)]`

-Defining a custom encoding scheme in Polkadot SDK chain, rather than using an existing Rust codec library, is crucial for enabling cross-platform and multi-language support.
+Defining a custom encoding scheme in the Polkadot SDK-based chains, rather than using an existing Rust codec library, is crucial for enabling cross-platform and multi-language support.

 By creating the SCALE codec, Substrate ensures that the encoding can be re-implemented in other languages and platforms to support interoperability between Substrate-based blockchains.